Top

 Charged with a juvenile crime?
 Contact a Kerrville juvenile defense lawyer for a confidential case review at (830) 590-0589.

-What is Juvenile Crime in Texas?
+What Is Juvenile Crime in Texas?

 In Texas, a juvenile is a person under the age of 17.
 A juvenile may be charged with a crime even if they did not realize what they were doing was illegal or if they did not fully understand the consequences of their actions.